GetSure

 Unlike their guaranteed issue whole life insurance policy above, with this policy, you will have to answer medical questions, and for policies over $30,000, an exam will likely be required.

 However, both policies accumulate cash value and do not require an AAA membership to purchase.
-However, as mentioned above, AAA members’ premium payments will be discounted by 10%.
+As mentioned above, AAA members’ premium payments will be discounted by 10%.

 AAA Term Life Insurance Policies